redox-os/website/content/news/this-month-260331.md

 - (doc) Ribbon documented [how to only update the system in the build system](https://doc.redox-os.org/book/build-system-reference.html#update-redox)
 - (doc) Ribbon improved the [build system and system breaking change prevention and fixing](https://doc.redox-os.org/book/troubleshooting.html#prevent-and-fix-breaking-changes)
 - (doc) Ribbon used the `sys` (system recipes group) and `sys-gui` (Orbital recipes group) meta-packages to simplify the system update and troubleshooting commands in the book
-- (doc) Ribbon splitted the [test suites documentation](https://doc.redox-os.org/book/testing-practices.html) in automatic and manual execution
+- (doc) Ribbon split the [test suites documentation](https://doc.redox-os.org/book/testing-practices.html) into automatic and manual execution
 - (doc) Ribbon updated and improved the Quick Workflow page
 - (doc) Ribbon added the "Copy-paste prevent and reduce typos" tip in the [Development Tips](https://gitlab.redox-os.org/redox-os/redox/-/blob/master/CONTRIBUTING.md#development-recommendations-and-tips) section
 - (doc) Ribbon added the "Comment out configuration or code while testing is better than removal, to remember the testing conditions and prevent mistakes from forgotten logic" tip in the "Development Tips" section
 - (doc) Ribbon documented the "Sometimes you need to rebase your MR to fix the CI testing" rule
-- (doc) Ribbon created the [Notes](https://doc.redox-os.org/book/porting-applications.html#notes) section for quick attention of the most important details in Application Porting page
+- (doc) Ribbon created the [Notes](https://doc.redox-os.org/book/porting-applications.html#notes) section to bring attention to the most important details in Application Porting page
 - (doc) Ribbon improved and moved the [Packaging Policy](https://doc.redox-os.org/book/porting-applications.html#packaging-policy) section to the beginning of the Application Porting page
 - (doc) Ribbon documented the command to push meta-package recipes: `make r.meta-package,--with-package-deps`
 - (doc) Ribbon documented the `SCCACHE_BUILD` (disable/enable `sccache`) environment variable